Silicon Prairie >> Frequently Asked Questions

 How cold does it really get in Fargo?

-Really cold.
+It can get quite cold.
 In the winter, typical low temperatures are about 0 degrees Fahrenheit (-18 degrees Celsius).
 Some nights get as cold as -30 degrees Fahrenheit (-34 degrees Celsius).
+In contrast, an average of 10 days in the summer are over 90 degrees Fahrenheit (32 degrees Celsius).
+This part of the world truly has all four seasons.

 Contact information